What I get from the preview of C# 8 with Mads Torgersen

 }

-It doesn't modify the type of the class who it's extended, but it's adding some stuff to it in the current assembly.
+It doesn't modify the type of the class that is extended, but it adds some stuff to it in the current assembly.

 extension MyPersonExtension extends Person